 Location: Where will you put your new bathroom?
 Does it have access to sufficient electrical outlets?
-Can you easily connect to existing hot and cold water supplies and waste pipes?
+Can you connect to existing hot and cold water supplies and waste pipes easily?

 Cost: This can vary widely depending on the size of the room, the quality of materials and other factors.
 Your choice of design, space and materials will affect the cost of your bathroom renovation or new bathroom addition.

 Permits: You will need to ensure you have the right permits.